1. The competition is open to composers of any nationality.

 *

-The jury of the 19th international composer’s competition Musica Sacra Nova 2023 met in Rome, Italy, on February 10th.
-In total, 34 competitions were submitted from the following countries: Austria, Germany, Hungary, Italy, Lithuania, Netherlands, New Zealand, Philippines, Poland, Switzerland, Slovenia, Spain, USA.
+The jury of the 20h international composer’s competition Musica Sacra Nova 2024 met in Warsaw, Poland, on Saturday 24th February 2024.
+In total, 63 competitions were submitted from the following countries: Belgium, Germany, Great Britain, Italy, Latvia, Mexico, Austria, Poland, Portugal, Russia, Spain, South Africa, USA

-The Jury composed of: Pawel Łukaszewski, President (Poland), Andrea Angelini (Italy), Vaclovas Augustinas (Lithuania), Vincenzo de Gregorio (Vatican), Stephen Layton (England), Jan Łukaszewski (Poland), Enjott Schneider (Germany) decided to award the following prizes:
+The Jury composed of: Andrea Angelini (Italy), Vaclovas Augustinas (Lithuania), Stephen Layton (England), Jan Łukaszewski (Poland), Pawel Łukaszewski (Poland), Robert Mehlhart (Vatican), Victoria Poleva (Ukraine), Enjott Schneider (Germany) decided to award the following prizes:

 Special Prize of The Consul General of the Republic of Poland in Cologne for the best Polish composer in the amount of 1.000 € went to Aleksander Jan Szopa.